Cats unfortunately cannot sweat like humans can and will feel the heat in hot weather. Here are our top tips for keeping your cat a cool cat!

 Signs of overheating and heatstroke

 Because cats don’t sweat like humans do, they find it hard to regulate their temperature.
-If your kitten or cat is panting or has a loss of energy, your cat may be overheating so keep an eye on them and if it persists or your cat or kitten appears distressed and lethargic, take them to the vet straight away.
+If your kitten or cat has a loss of energy, dry and sticky gums, depression, appetite loss and/or sunken eyes your cat may be overheating so keep an eye on them and if it persists or your cat or kitten appears distressed and lethargic, take them to the vet straight away.

 Signs of heatstroke include excessive and heavy panting, dribbling and collapse.
 If you suspect your cat has heatstroke, immediately move them to a cool place preferably with a draught or by a fan, wet their coat with cool not freezing water and contact your vet immediately.